das3in/das3in.github.io/_posts/2025-04-21-career-debt.markdown

 So next time you’re in a planning meeting, think beyond just story points and roadmap goals.
 Ask yourself: are we also allocating time to pay down career debt?
-Because if you’re not—sooner or later—you’re going to feel it.
+Because if you’re not—sooner or later - you’re going to feel it.